MonicaKornis/MonicaKornis/README.md

 ## Hi I'm Monica 👋

-I'm a frontend focused software engineer who enjoys creating intuitive interfaces.
-I love working on projects that help make peoples' daily lives easier and projects that aim to create a positive social impact.
+I'm a software engineer who enjoys creating intuitive interfaces and dynamic user experiences.
+I love working on applications that help make peoples' daily lives easier and projects that aim to create a positive social impact.
 <br></br>

 #### About Me